Submit a Request

 Review the default message, and customize it to best fit your workflow needs.

-- When you're finished fine-tuning the template, click Publish Changes at the top-right of the dialog.
+- When you're finished fine-tuning the template, click Publish (or Publish Changes) at the top-right of the dialog.

 - Test the workflow in Slack!